Skip to main content

 Fetching a Transaction

-Use TransactionService.TransactionsState.
+To fetch a transaction, use TransactionService.TransactionsState.
 Note that the transaction id must be specified in base64 format when using grpcurl.

 > grpcurl -d '{"include_transactions":"true", "transaction_id": [{"id": "bBA1/TtkLQr8Io9NO9MYkRaqM+kcnoua2ueK/zBhWT4="}]}' -plaintext localhost:9392 spacemesh.v1.TransactionService.TransactionsState